 Why you should eat leftover sweet potatoes.

 While sweet potatoes have a variety of star characteristics (vitamins A and C, potassium, and a host of other minerals you can read about here), we're going to focus on one aspect: Sweet potatoes are high in resistant starch, a type of carbohydrate that's particularly beneficial for gut health.
 They travel through the small intestine without fully digesting, and by the time resistant starches reach the colon, they ferment and serve as a prebiotic (aka, what feeds the good bacteria in your gut).
-That said, they can aid digestion and have also been shown to help manage weight, as well as metabolic and cardiovascular diseases.
+That said, they can aid digestion and have also been shown to help manage weight, as well as metabolic and cardiovascular diseases3.

 This all sounds well and good, but what happens when you leave them in the fridge overnight?
 Well, says Gundry, "The process of cooling and then reheating actually makes much more of the starch resistant."
 The theory is that while those starches lose some of their structure during the cooking process, they form a brand-new structure once they cool.
-Research backs it up, showing that foods high in resistant starch have increased amounts after reheating them from cooled.
+Research backs it up, showing that foods high in resistant starch have increased amounts after reheating them from cooled4.